How Due Date Is Calculated **Naegele's Rule (LMP method)**: The most common method. Add 280 days (40 weeks) to the first day of your last menstrual period. This assumes a 28-day cycle with ovulation on day 14. If your cycle is longer or shorter, the estimate is adjusted. **Conception date**: If you

 Finding out you're pregnant brings an immediate question: "When is the baby due?"
 This due date calculator uses three standard medical methods — Last Menstrual Period (LMP), known conception date, and ultrasound measurements — to estimate your Expected Delivery Date (EDD).
-While only about 5% of babies arrive exactly on their due date, knowing the EDD is essential for prenatal care scheduling
+While only about 5% of babies arrive exactly on their due date, knowing the EDD is essential for prenatal care scheduling, maternity leave planning, and monitoring fetal development milestones.

 Use this calculator as a starting point for any health or fitness goal that requires a numeric benchmark.
 The result is an estimate, not a diagnosis — but it provides a concrete figure to track against over time.